fbpx

 Google Wallet is Google’s own alternative to PayPal.
 Just like PayPal, it’s designed to make it easier for people to pay for things online.

 However, unlike PayPal, Google Wallet is integrated with Google Checkout.
 This means that when someone buys something using Google Wallet, they automatically receive an email confirming the purchase.
+This is handy because it saves you from needing to manually send out emails.
+And it also ensures that you know who bought what.

 However, Google Wallet is currently only available in the US, which limits its appeal.
 Also, it only supports credit card purchases at the moment.
+So, if you’re looking for a more flexible way to process payments, Google Wallet might not be the best choice.

 Amazon Payments